Eric-Fried/c1023-code-solutions/javascript-primitives-and-variables/javascript-primitives-and-variables-quiz-notes.md

 - What is the difference between `null` and `undefined`?

-null is a non existing object and therfore an object in terms of data type and undefined means that a variable simplt hasnt been defined or assigned a value yet.
+null is a non existing object and therefore an object in terms of data type and undefined means that a variable simply hasn't been defined or assigned a value yet.

 - Why is it a good habit to include "labels" when you log values to the browser console? so that u know what is actually showing up when u view the console log and suddenly see a bunch of logged values

-- Give five examples of JavaScript primitives. numbers, strings, booleans , objects, sybols
+- Give five examples of JavaScript primitives. numbers, strings, booleans , objects, symbols

 ## Notes